PRESCRIPTION dispensing machines have been ... [more]

 Her menu, which was the first to air in a series of five, included baked eggs, known as oeufe cocotte, beef bourguignon and tarte au citron.

 Ms Miller, 54, was beaten to the £1,000 prize by joint-winners customer care manager Susan Ridgeon and auditor John Grant-Casey.
 Both scored 31 out of 40.

-The episode featured people who live in or around Reading.
-The other contestants were actress Lydia Maric and music merchandiser Rob Newson.
+The episode featured two other people who live in or around Reading.

 “I cringed as I watched it,” Ms Miller said.
 “I felt I sounded incredibly posh, which I think was due to nerves with the cameras.